-- 1. Remove the two 3x6mm flat-head sway bar screws. - 2.
-Remove the two 3x20mm button-head screws that secure the top bumper mount to the differential case. - Turn the chassis over and remove the two 3x12mm countersunk crews that hold the bumper/skid plate to the bulkhead.
-The two front screws do not need to be removed. - Remove the 3x20mm button-head screw from the bumper mount and tie bar.

-- 5. Slide the bumper assembly off of the chassis. - 6.
-Remove the tie bar from the chassis. - 7.
-Remove the two 3x15mm button-head screws from the differential cover.
-Do not remove the two screws that secure the shock tower. - 8.
-Remove the differential cover and slide the differential out of the front of the case. - 9.
+- Remove the two 3x20mm button-head screws that secure the top bumper mount to diff case. - Turn the chassis over and remove the two 3x12mm countersunk crews that hold the bumper/skid plate to the bulkhead.
+The two front screws do not need to be removed. - 3.
+Remove the 3x20mm button-head screw from the bumper mount and tie bar. - 4.
+Slide bumper assembly off of the chassis. - 5.
+Remove the tie bar from the chassis. - Remove the two 3x15mm button-head screws from differential cover.
+Do not remove the two screws that secure the shock tower. - 7.
+Remove the differential cover and slide the differential out of the front of the case. - 8.
 To reinstall the differential, reverse the steps.

-Refilling the differentials:
+Refilling the differential:

-- Remove the four 2.5x8mm screws from the differential case and carefully pull the differential case halves apart.
+- 1. Remove the four 2.5x10mm screws from the differential case and carefully pull the diff case halves apart.
 Work over a towel to collect any fluid that drips from the differential. - 2.
 Drain the fluid from the differential.
-You may wish to remove the spider gears from the differential to make this easier. - Place the spider gears back into the differential case, if you removed them.
-Fill the diff case with fluid until it the spider gears are submerged half way. - 4.
-Rejoin the differential case halves, using care to align the screw holes.
-Be sure the rubber gasket is in place, or the differential may leak. - 5.
-Install the 2.5x8mm screws and tighten securely.
+You may wish to remove the spider gears from the differential to make this easier. - Place the spider gears back into the diff case, if you removed them.
+Fill the diff case with fluid until the spider gears are submerged half way. - Rejoin the diff case halves, using care to align the screw holes.Be sure the rubber gasket is in place, or the differential may leak. - 5.
+Install the 2.5x10mm screws and tighten securely.